 Welcome to the growing pains of a great business.
 Whilst this stage of growth can be stressful, the good news is there’s battle tested way forward, and this problem is a lot less stressful to deal with than a shrinking business!

-So what’s the best way to introduce performance management to a company that’s never had any?
+So what’s the best way to introduce performance reviews to a company that’s never had any?